 Justin J. Brooke

-In 2013, Dr. Brooke was appointed an Assistant Head of the Intelligence, Surveillance, and Reconnaissance and Tactical Systems Division.
-In 2014, he was appointed to the position of Division Head of the Air, Missile and Maritime Defense Technology Division.
+In 2013, Brooke was appointed an assistant head of the Intelligence, Surveillance, and Reconnaissance and Tactical Systems Division.
+In 2014, he was appointed to the position of division head of the Air, Missile and Maritime Defense Technology Division.
 In that role, he initiated an undersea technology group and championed new programs in countering hypersonics, developing novel BMD space architectures, and prototyping advanced sensors.

 Brooke completed his undergraduate work at Cornell University in 1995, majoring in physics and graduating cum laude.
 He received a PhD degree in physics from the University of Chicago in 2000, researching quantum phase transitions.
 His postdoctoral research stretched from the University of Chicago to the California Institute of Technology, where he used molecular epitaxy to study such phenomena as spintronics and avalanche photodiodes.